-The problem with certain cancer symptoms is that they are not always clear cut.
-For example, take symptoms such as abdominal pain, diarrhea, weight loss, or fatigue – those can be caused by a whole host of things, many of which aren’t even cancer.
+The problem with certain cancer symptoms is that they are not always clear-cut.
+For example, take symptoms such as abdominal pain, flushing, diarrhea, weight loss, or fatigue – those can be caused by a whole host of things, many of which aren’t even cancer.
 It’s difficult for any doctor to work out the cause of such things let alone which tests to send them for – they can be really difficult boxes to tick.
-Worrying they can also be really easy boxes to tick for illnesses such as IBS, indigestion, menopause.
+Worrying they can also be really easy boxes to tick for illnesses such as IBS, indigestion, and menopause.

-However, Neuroendocrine Cancer forms an increasing number of these diagnoses thanks to greater awareness, better diagnostic tools and more accurate reporting systems, including the ability to get the correct cancer type into the statistics.
+However, Neuroendocrine Cancer forms an increasing number of these diagnoses thanks to greater awareness, better diagnostic tools, and more accurate reporting systems, including the ability to get the correct cancer type into the statistics.
 However, although numbers are on the increase, it doesn’t necessarily directly relate to a better diagnostic experience – that is clear from the third reason I outlined above.
 Many people are still diagnosed too late.
 In addition, the scenario I outlined above is far from being a normal experience for a Neuroendocrine Cancer patient.